Anthony Daniels: 2015-2019: Star Wars sequel trilogy

+Daniels acted opposite some of his co-stars (including Carrie Fisher) from the original trilogy again and new cast members including Daisy Ridley, John Boyega and Oscar Isaac in the sequel trilogy.
 Daniels reprised his role as C-3PO in the seventh Star Wars film, The Force Awakens, which was released in December 2015.
+It was the first live-action Star Wars film to be distributed by Walt Disney Studios Motion Pictures.
+The film received positive reviews, was the highest grossing film of 2015, grossed $2.07 billion worldwide and became the third-highest grossing film at the time of its release.
 J. J. Abrams, the director of The Force Awakens, told Daniels that he was only going to be the voice of C-3PO in the film, but changed his mind and decided Daniels would wear the suit in the film as well.
-Abrams made a new C-3PO suit for Daniels to wear during filming using 3D printing that allowed Daniels a great deal more mobility and comfort than the original suit.
+Abrams made a new C-3PO suit (with David Merryweather in charge of the redesign) for Daniels to wear during filming using 3D printing instead of fiberglass that allowed Daniels a great deal more mobility and comfort than the original suit and took less time to get into.
 Daniels has stated his displeasure with the droid's red arm.
-Daniels also appeared as C-3PO in 2017's The Last Jedi, and 2019's The Rise of Skywalker.
+Abrams insisted that the red arm would show a back story since The Force Awakens is set 30 years after Return of the Jedi.
+Daniels later read the 2016 one shot Marvel comic, Star Wars: C-3PO #1.
+He described it as "a story of loyalty and understanding."
+Daniels voiced C-3PO in the 2016 non-canon TV mini-series, Lego Star Wars: The Resistance Rises.